LawrenceELee/Twitter-Sentiment-Analysis/README.md

 ----------
 ```
 I used some geo-fencing to limit tweets from the US so that they are mainly
 in English so I can spot check them.
+However, I make no assumptions about the
+language.
+Using utf-8 to handle whatever characters might arise.
 ```

 ####tweet_sentiment.py